-Women's Fund of Hawai‘i provides funding to organizations with programs for women and girls.
+Women's Fund of Hawai‘i (WFH) provides funding to organizations with programs for women and girls.
 We are working towards a day when all women and girls in Hawai'i are safe, financially secure, and empowered to participate fully in their communities.

 While many women are doing well in Hawai‘i, far too many women and girls in our state are not.
 Inequality in Hawai‘i is pervasive.
 Programs to help women and girls exist, but many such programs do not have sufficient funding.
 They, like the women and girls they serve, receive inequitable resources.
-This lack of funding for women's and girls' programs in not limited to Hawai‘i; throughout the country as a whole, it has been documented that programs serving women and girls receive only seven percent of all philanthropic dollars.
+This lack of funding for women's and girls' programs in not limited to Hawai‘i; throughout the country as a whole, it has been documented that programs serving women and girls receive only 1.6 percent of all national foundation philanthropic dollars.

-The Fund makes grants to organizations or programs that help the most vulnerable women and girls realize their potential; promote women’s financial security and girls’ strengths and leadership; address the factors that stand the way of women’s success, including violence, adolescent pregnancy, low self-esteem, physical and mental health problems, substance abuse, prostitution, incarceration, immigrant status, homophobia, inadequate childcare, sports inequities, reproductive rights, poverty, disabilities and racism; build on the gifts, strengths and assets of women and girls; and promote their well-being.
+WFH makes grants to organizations or programs that help the most vulnerable women and girls realize their potential; promote women’s financial security and girls’ strengths and leadership; address the factors that stand the way of women’s success, including violence, adolescent pregnancy, low self-esteem, physical and mental health problems, substance abuse, prostitution, incarceration, immigrant status, homophobia, inadequate childcare, sports inequities, reproductive rights, poverty, disabilities and racism; build on the gifts, strengths and assets of women and girls; and promote their well-being.
 When women thrive, families and communities flourish.